Big companies can learn a thing or two from startups

 It might seem counterintuitive that a big company would be interested in being more like a smaller company, especially when startups are striving to reach that higher level of success.
 So, what are startups doing that bigger companies should emulate?

-A recent article in Entrepreneur discusses the idea that bigger companies, while they may have greater resources, more employees and technology at their disposal, are slower to grow.
+A recent article in Entrepreneur discusses the idea that bigger companies, while they may have greater resources, are slower to grow.
 As the article suggests, bigger companies could benefit from adopting a startup mentality, which focuses on doing more with fewer resources in a shorter amount of time.

 If you want to stay ahead of the competition you can’t afford to become complacent.
 A big company may have achieved a high level of success, but in order to keep that momentum going a company can’t just sit back and relax.
 Startups are pushed to excel because they have a sense of urgency.
 Larger companies that keep this mindset will stay ahead of the game.